Voyager Dogz is comprised of myself (Kathryn) and Wilma.

 The "kennel" name comes from our first Great Dane "Kes".
 Kes was named Rocwinds Starship Voyager after the Star Trek series.
 Although Kes never had puppies, Voyager Dogz was born :-)

-Because we are members of both the Colorado Great Dane and Doberman club - and are close friends with most of the Saint Bernard breeders there - if you are interested in a puppy we will gladly help point you in the right direction.
+Although now on the Olympic Peninsual of Washington, Kathryn is still a member of the Great Dane Club of Greater Denver and maintains friendships with many people of many different breeds there.
+If you are interested in a puppy we will gladly help point you in the right direction.
 We strongly believe in the Great Dane color code of ethics and the Doberman Pinscher "Operation White-Out".

 Please - Browse around our site, there is a LOT of information here.
 Be informed before you buy a puppy (of any breed).
 And if you ever have any dog questions, just let us know.
 We answer our email usually within about 24 hours or less.